m3ns1/dagger-kotlin-ramp-up/README.md

 Kotlin has a nice feature called `Extension Functions`.
 With those functions you can add new features to existing classes.
-So the idea now is to write some extension functions that will setup dagger correctly and we can use those extension functions in through out our application (activities/fragments etc.) and we can use this extensions in any other project (maybe we can use this later as library in other projects instead of copy-pasting it along new projects)
+So the idea now is to write some extension functions that will setup dagger correctly and we can use those extension functions through out our application (activities/fragments etc.) and we can use this extensions in any other project (maybe we can use this later as a library in other projects instead of copy-pasting it along new projects)

 ## Boiler-plate code with Kotlin